JpEncausse/SARAH-Documentation/markdown/en/getting_started.md

 Some notes regarding the Kinect installation:
 * Don't use USB 3 because the microphone won't work;
 * If you use several Kinects and you want to use the video, then you have to use two different USB bus, otherwise only one video will work due to a bandwidth issue (so if you only use the audio, then you can share the same USB).
+* Put Kinect in direct line with the users.
+* Put sound or music sources behind the Kinect.
+* User must speak 20db above sound.

 ### Kinect v2